Partial-Label Learning with a Reject Option: Additional Experiments

 \subsection{Parameter Sensitivity}

-Figure~\ref{fig:real-data-sensitivity} shows the sensitivity of the number of neighbors $k$ regarding the test-set performance, the fraction of confident predictions, and the confident prediction performance.
+Figure~\ref{fig:real-data-sensitivity} shows the sensitivity of the number of neighbors $k$ regarding the test-set performance, the fraction of confident / non-rejected predictions, and the non-rejected prediction performance.
 The shaded areas indicate the standard deviation regarding the 5-fold cross-validation.
 As for default $k$-nearest neighbor classification, changes of $k$ have a relatively large impact.
-We show parameter sensitivity for each of the five real-world datasets separately.
+We show parameter sensitivity for each of the real-world datasets separately.
 Naturally, different datasets have different optimal parameter settings.
 The configuration $k = 10$, which is also recommended within \textsc{Pl-Knn} \citep{HullermeierB06} and \textsc{Ipal} \citep{ZhangY15a}, provides a good trade-off between the number of confident predictions and how accurate confident predictions are.
 Indeed, this setting produces a good number of confident predictions on most datasets (Figure~\ref{fig:real-data-sensitivity}; center plot).
 At the same time, it produces a good MCC performance of confident predictions on most datasets (Figure~\ref{fig:real-data-sensitivity}; right plot).

-When increasing $k$, our method's behavior on different datasets can be grouped into two groups.
-On the \textsc{BirdSong}, \textsc{MirFlickr}, and \textsc{YahooNews} datasets, increasing $k$ past ten neighbors also increases the amount of irrelevant labeling information from those neighbors.
+When increasing $k$, our method's behavior on different datasets can be assembled into two groups.
+On the \emph{bird-song}, \emph{mir-flickr}, and \emph{yahoo-news} datasets, increasing $k$ past ten neighbors also increases the amount of irrelevant labeling information from those neighbors.
 Therefore, our approach produces less confident predictions.
 At the same time, the MCC score of confident predictions remains at roughly the same level.
 This is because irrelevant labeling information from neighbors increases at most at the same rate as $k$.
-In contrast, on the \textsc{Lost} and \textsc{MsrcV2} datasets, the MCC score of confident predictions drops sharply at a certain point while the number of confident predictions decreases similarly.
+In contrast, on the \emph{lost} and \emph{msrc-v2} datasets, the MCC score of confident predictions drops sharply at a certain point while the number of confident predictions decreases similarly.
 This is because irrelevant labeling information increases more rapidly than $k$: The decrease of confidence in predictions is slower than the increase of irrelevant candidate labels.